 I Don’t Like Mermaids

 This is a preliminary version of the song.
 Vocal and rhythm guitar recorded at River Road Recording Studio, Ottawa.
 Piano added courtesy of EZKeys.
-(Lead guitar, background vocals, lap steel, etc to be added)
+(Lead guitar, lap steel, and who knows what else to be added)

 We accept no responsibility for damaged psyches or eardrums.